Very-Simple-OS-OzU/very-simple-os/README.md

 The simulator consists of 4 Python modules: Terminal client, MemoryManager, FlashMemory and Core Simulation.

-VSOS is written in the C language and compiled with VerySimpleCPU C compiler developed by Barış Aktemur and Deniz İskender.
+VSOS is written in the C language and compiled with VerySimpleCPU C compiler developed by Dr. Barış Aktemur and Deniz İskender.

 #### Terminal Class
 Terminal module runs on a different thread that continuously reads input from the user.